Degeneracy locus formulas for amenable Weyl group elements: Introduction

 This paper is organized as follows.
-Section \ref{prelims} contains background material on Schubert polynomials and divided differences, and defines the shape of a (signed) permutation in all the classical types.
+Section \ref{prelims} contains background material on divided differences and Schubert polynomials, and defines the shape of a (signed) permutation in all the classical types.
 Section \ref{ro} deals with raising operators and provides variants of the lemmas from \cite{BKT2} that we require here.
 Sections \ref{aeA}, \ref{Ctheory}, and \ref{Dtheory} define and study amenable elements and their applications in types A, C, and B/D, respectively.
-In particular, we give our notion of {\em flagged theta} and {\em flagged eta polynomials}; these are indexed by amenable Weyl group elements.
-Appendix \ref{amenvex} shows that our amenable permutations coincide with the vexillary ones, and Appendix \ref{AFexs} contains counterexamples to several statements in \cite{AF2}.
+In particular, we give our notion of flagged theta and flagged eta polynomials; these are indexed by amenable Weyl group elements.
+Finally, Appendix \ref{AFexs} contains counterexamples to several statements in \cite{AF2}.

 I thank Andrew Kresch for encouraging me to work on this article, providing useful comments, and, more importantly, for being a good friend.
+Thanks are also due to the referees for a careful reading of the paper and suggestions which helped to improve the exposition and to simplify the proof of Theorem \ref{amenvexthm}.